Stephen Rousseas

-Stephen Rousseas (January 11, 1921 – February 1, 2012) was the Dexter M. Ferry, Jr. Emeritus Professor of Economics at Vassar College.
+Stephen Rousseas (January 11, 1921 – February 1, 2012) was the Dexter M. Ferry Jr. Emeritus Professor of Economics at Vassar College.
 He has also taught at Cornell University, Columbia University, New York University, the University of Michigan and Yale University.

 Born in Scranton, Pennsylvania, he was a Columbia graduate, earning a bachelor's degree in 1948 and a PhD in 1954.
-He was a friend of Andreas Papandreou and active in American organizations supporting Papandreou after the 1967 coup d'etat in Greece.
+He was a friend of Andreas Papandreou and active in American organizations supporting Papandreou after the 1967 coup d'état in Greece.